leangjia/blender_docs/manual/interface/window_system/areas.rst

    :Hotkey:    :kbd:`Ctrl-Alt-Spacebar`

 The fullscreen area contains only the main region of the editor.
-To exit fullscreen use the keyboard shortcut :kbd:`Ctrl-Alt-Spacebar` or move the mouse to the top right corner of the area to reveal the return icon.
+To exit fullscreen use the keyboard shortcut or move the mouse to the top right corner of the area to reveal the return icon.